sammanthp007/DySi-Open/README.md

 - [x] User sees a loading state while waiting for posts to load.
 - [x] User sees images being rendered progressively as it gets downloaded.
 - [x] User sees Launch Image when they open the app
-- [x] User sees empty table message when the table does not have any posts to show.
+- [x] User sees a view with a message when the table does not have any posts to show.
 User will not see empty table cells.
 - [x] User sees alert when no internet while loading webpage of the permalink
 - [x] User sees progress indicator at either below the navigation bar or at the